01 June 2017 by Anna Staford

-There are annual and single trip travel insurance policies that not only cover the usual aspects that you would expect, such as baggage loss and emergency medical expenses, but also provide cover for many adventure activities that you might think would be classified as a higher risk.
+There are Annual and Single Trip travel insurance policies that not only cover the usual aspects that you would expect, such as baggage loss and emergency medical expenses, but also provide cover for many extreme activities that you might think would be classified as a higher risk.

 If you are planning on trying a new pursuit or activity while travelling, be a savvy traveller and check you’re covered.
 It’s a must to ensure that you choose travel insurance that covers your high-adrenaline activities.
 After all an injury could cost you a fortune if you end up in hospital.

 Here are 10 extreme activities that travel insurance will usually cover, either as standard or for an extra premium.

 If you decide to go paragliding or parasailing on your next holiday, your travel insurance will cover medical expenses if an accident occurs.
 There are, of course, certain conditions you need to fulfil, such as using a licensed operator or instructor and making sure you are a passenger and not responsible for controlling the aircraft.